-Information, referrals, coaching and advice were actions most often used for individuals seeking assistance through the AA Ombudsperson office.
-These actions were followed by coaching.
-Mediation occurred during the year but constituted only 1% of actions taken.
+Information, referrals, and clarification were actions most often used for individuals seeking assistance through the AA Ombudsperson office.
+Guidance, coaching and mediation occurred during the year which constituted 11% of actions taken.
 Occasionally, individuals would visit to offer suggestions for improvements to University processes or functions and this information was shared with the appropriate offices.
 Identities were kept confidential.
+Inquiries were 5% of actions taken.